bobular/glastonauts.live/_includes/schedule.md

 ### Back on Thursday evening

-...for 6 month birthday Community Hour!
+...for the Glastonauts Live 6 month birthday Community Hour!

 [To the archives...](archive.html)